Apprenticeship for Art & Social Justice

 *Applicants must be 16 – 24 years old.*

-Applicants should demonstrate strong teamwork, a proven work ethic, creative thinking, and communication skills.
-Experience in art, architecture, design, digital rendering or fabrication
+Applicants should demonstrate strong teamwork, a proven work ethic, creative thinking, experience in art, and communication skills.
+Experience in sculpture, architecture, design, or engineering are a plus!

 Bilingual applicants are strongly encouraged.